 Well, yes, but nothing important about anybody is really a product of his time.
 If Plato were merely a product of his time no one should read him.
-And insofar as Plato was a product of his time he fails to be a philosopher, because what is essential about the philosophical project or the philosophical ambition is precisely to become untimely, to transcend one’s time and place and make statements that are true universally.
+And insofar as Plato was a product of his time, he fails to be a philosopher, because what is essential about the philosophical ambition is precisely to become untimely, to transcend one’s time and place and make statements that are true universally.

-Plato’s dialogues, if read as spiritual or psychagogical exercises, can lead us to an understanding of Plato’s views if we can follow where he’s leading us, leading our souls.
-Because the effect of the Platonic dialogues, properly read, is what Plato wants to bring about.
-Presumably, the state of mind that Plato wants to bring about is what Plato’s philosophy really is.
+Plato’s dialogues, if read as spiritual or psychagogical exercises, can lead us to an understanding of Plato’s views if we can follow where he’s leading our souls.
+Because the effect of the Platonic dialogues, the state of mind the dialogues lead us to, is Plato’s real philosophy.

 A spirited attachment to the self is not, however, what one would call an instinct for self-preservation.
 Why is that?
 Such an instinct would be a desire.
 Desire is the prompting to maintain life, to gain the necessities of life.
 You could talk about a life instinct, but spiritedness isn’t a life instinct.
 A spirited attachment to the self is not an attachment to one’s physical existence.
 It’s an attachment to the idea of the self.
 Spirit is an attachment to ideal values, unreal, non-concrete ideal values.

 The clearest example of this is when someone treats you in a way that doesn’t fundamentally accord with your image of yourself.
 What happens when somebody does that to you?
-If you think well of yourself, and somebody cuts you off in traffic or barges in front of you and cuts in line at a movie theater or crashes into you and pushes you aside with his overladen basket in the grocery store, what’s the reaction that you have?
+If you think well of yourself, and somebody cuts you off in traffic or barges in front of you at a movie theater or pushes you aside with his overladen basket in the grocery store, what’s the reaction that you have?
 Anger.
 You feel dishonored, disrespected, and you get angry.
 So, anger is always connected with the spirited part of the soul.
 It gets angry over ideals that are not properly respected, including the ideal of one’s self.